BONE BROTH NOW AVAILABLE DIRECTLY FROM

 Basic bone broth recipe:

-Add clean farm raised bones to a crock pot (as many as can fit which will be approximately 3 – 3.5 lbs).
-The bones can be from any animal: Beef, lamb, pork, venison, fowl, fish etc.
+Add clean farm raised bones to a stock pot, crock pot or pressure cooker.
+The bones can be from any animal: Beef, Pork, Lamb, Goat, Chicken, venison, fowl, fish etc.

 The bones should include marrow and cartilage.
 Tendons, chicken feet, pork feet, ears or tail are also excellent to include.